HolyBlackCat/cpp-tutorials/language/02_basics/19_functions.md

 Astute readers might be wondering: if the thing to the left of the function name is its return type, why have we been doing `int main` rather than `void main`?
 Or if we use `int`, why are we not returning anything from `main`?

-The C++ standard says that `main` must have the `int` return type.
-This `int` is used to indicate if the program has ran successfully (then you `return 0;`), or ended with an error (then you return some other number).
+The C++ standard says that `main` must have the `int` return type (doing otherwise should cause a compilation error on a properly configured compiler).

+The `int` returned from `main` is used to indicate if the program has ran successfully (then you `return 0;`), or ended with an error (then you return some other number).
 Zero return code indicating success is universally agreed upon, but specific meaning of non-zero codes isn't universal.

 `main` defaults to `return 0;` if you don't `return` something else manually.
 Only `main` does this. **Forgetting to return from any non-void function (except `main`) causes undefined behavior.** Typically it crashes the program (terminates it with an error at runtime).

 #### Accessing the `main` exit code

 Ok, so the return value of `main` indicates success vs failure.
-But how do you access this value?
+But how do you access this value when running the program?

 This code is primarily used when you run your program from another program, not manually, to tell if it ran successfully or not.

 If you run it manually, accessing the code isn't always simple.
 If you started the program just by double-clicking its executable, the exit code will typically be lost.

 If you started the program in the [terminal](/tooling/articles/terminal_for_dummies.md#what-is-a-terminal-or-a-console), then the exit code can be accessed in a way that depends on your [shell](/tooling/articles/terminal_for_dummies.md#different-shells): if you're using Powershell, as is typical on Windows, then running `$lastexitcode` will print the exit code from the program you just ran.
-If you're using Bash (e.g. either in MSYS2 on Windows, or by default on most Linuxes) or something compatible, then `echo $?` will have the same effect.
+If you're using Bash (e.g. either in MSYS2 on Windows, or by default on most Linuxes) or something compatible, then `echo $?` will do the same thing.

 ## Returning conditionally